-During the year ended December 31, 2022, the Company spent approximately \$140.0 million on the conversion of our proved undeveloped reserves to proved developed reserves, which represents a conversion rate of approximately 43%.
+During the year ended December 31, 2022, the Company spent approximately \$140.0 million on the conversion of our proved undeveloped reserves to proved developed reserves.
+The Company converted approximately 138 Bcfe of proved undeveloped to proved developed reserves, which represents a conversion rate of approximately 43%.